StrawhatRA/IPO_Learning/README.md

 # Application Examples / Summary Analysis
-It appears that XG Boost and Ada boost have the highest accuracy score and the offer price, market cap, and 1st day close are the top 3 feature importance
+It appears that XG Boost, Ada boost and random forest have the highest accuracy score and the offer price, market cap, and 1st day close are the top 3 feature importance

 ![features](pics/features.png)